Rush Limboy, your guiding light, here behind a golden EIB microphone, broadcast excellence three straight hours.

 They love that silly little.

-Okay, we have a guy on the phone here from San Luis Obispo, California.
+Okay, we have a guy on the phone here from San Luis, Obispo, California.

-He claims to be one of the paid activists that is making trouble at places like Trump and Republican town halls and public uh ceremonies.
+He claims to be one of the paid activists that is making trouble at places like Trump and Republican town halls and public ceremonies.

 And he's called to talk to us about this.